Anthony James (b. 1974)

 40 x 96" Freestanding Birch Rectangle is part of Anthony James's Birch series of sculptures, which debuted in New York City in 2005.
 Birch consists of several variously sized, freestanding and wall-mounted, internally illuminated, steel and glass vitrines with birch tree trunks inside.
 The birch tree is associated with magical symbolism.
 Many anthropologists consider it to be a possible agent of the transformation of human consciousness.
 The birch tree is also associated with birth and rebirth".
 The works have mirrored sides, which give the illusion of endless birch forests.

 These artworks also reference the containment and simulation of nature.
-The sculpture is presented by Opera Gallery, which had its inception in 1994 with two simultaneous exhibitions; one in Paris and the other in Singapore.
+The sculpture was presented by Opera Gallery, which had its inception in 1994 with two simultaneous exhibitions; one in Paris and the other in Singapore.
 Their aim has always been to show international emerging artists alongside masters of contemporary and modern art.
 Over the years Opera Gallery has expanded to include eleven further spaces in prime locations around the world: in New York, Miami, Miami Bal Harbour, Aspen, London, Monaco, Geneva, Dubai, Beirut, Hong Kong and Seoul.
 They work with the utmost integrity and dedication to provide unique access to an incredible selection of Modern and Contemporary artists to museums, foundations and private art collectors through an exciting program of exhibitions.

 Opera Gallery London Limited